 Located on a mountain across from the Golan Heights and the Hula Valley below, Rosh Pina is a lovely town to visit.
 One of the first moshavot (Jewish settlements) established in the 1880's, it is steeped in Zionist history.
 We'll visit the Rosh Pina's cobblestone streets, the original synagogue, and other historic buildings that can give you a bit of an idea of just how difficult times were for those first immigrants.
 Now the area is known for its charming B&B's, restaurants and arts and crafts stores.
 Let's take a hike on one of the many walking trails or explore the area.
 Rosh Pina is a great place to visit and re-visit!

-The Hula Valley has two wonderful bird watching sites, The Hula Valley Nature Reserve and the Agamon, where you can witness the breathtaking mass bird migration seasons.
+The Hula Valley has two wonderful bird watching sites, The Hula Valley Nature Reserve and the Agamon Hula, where you can witness the breathtaking mass bird migration seasons.
 Each site has different facilities.
-Nearby is the Dubrovin Farm with a reconstruction of a 130 year old settlement belonging to a Russian family who converted to Judaism in the 1880's.
+Nearby is the Dubrovin Farm with a reconstruction of a 140 year old settlement belonging to a Russian family who converted to Judaism in the 1880's.
+They even have an Escape Space (like an Escape Room but around the whole complex)!

 Israel is a bottleneck for over 500 million birds a year - 200 different species - migrating between Europe, Africa and Asia.
 Water buffalo and other animals live in the Hula reserves as well.